 - clinical immunologists

-An individual’s vaccination record can be updated with vaccination details where there is documentation that the vaccination was given by another immunisation provider (including vaccines given while the child, adolescent or young adult was overseas) by taking the record of vaccination to a recognised vaccination provider.
+An individual’s vaccination record can be updated with vaccination details where there is documentation that the vaccination was given by another immunisation provider (including vaccines given while the individual was overseas) by taking the record of vaccination to a recognised vaccination provider.
 The vaccination provider can check if the immunisations administered match the National Immunisation Program, help you to catch up if you’re missing any immunisations and add your overseas immunisations to the AIR.

 Resources on the AIR website

 The Australian Government Department of Human Services website has information and resources about the AIR.
 The website has:

 - a general information area for individuals and families

 - a general information area for health professionals